Robocubs/vtk/README.md

 Computer vision has always been a juggling act.
 You will eventually get lighting and distance calibrations right - until the lighting on the field changes.
 You will get the filtering algorithms used right - until you test it and the algorithm runs at extremely low frame rates, to the point of near unusability.

 Enter VTK.
-VTK makes it easy to use a previously unattainable vision goal - low-calibration deep learning - with just a change in the hardware platform you use.
+VTK makes it easy to use a previously unattainable vision goal - calibration-free object detection - with just a change in the hardware platform you use.
 With VTK, deep learning algorithms can be used by anyone with an NVIDIA graphics card and some Python experience.

 ### How?

 VTK is built on the TensorFlow Object Detection library, created by a generous team of Google researchers who created a modular platform for working with the thousands of object detection algorithm combinations.

-Atop this platform, VTK provides optimization libraries (such as TensorRT) and transformations (like GPU-optimized color space conversions and image resizing) for working with images for running inference on.
+Atop this platform, VTK provides optimization libraries (such as TensorRT) and transformations (like color space conversions and image resizing) for working with images for running inference on.

 ### Can I use it?